 How to Apply

-Registration for the Saturday Program 2019 Spring quarter begins on March 4th at 8 AM and closes on March 29th at 5 PM.
-Courses can be viewed in advance by selecting “Curriculum” from the left side of the page or by clicking “Classes Offered” below.
+Registration for the Saturday Program 2019 Spring quarter begins on March 4th at 8 AM and closes on April 1st at 5 PM.
+Course descriptions can be viewed by selecting “Curriculum” from the left side of the page or by clicking “Classes Offered” below.
 Click on the class title to read a full description and be sure to review the grade level requirement and class time as well.
 Students must be in the corresponding grade level of the class offering to be considered.

 Applicants need to complete the online application.
 Students may select as many classes as preferred as long as the class times don’t overlap and classes correspond to the student’s grade level.
 During registration, each time frame will list the available classes.
 Rank the classes for each time frame based on preference with 1 being your first preference during that time frame.
 Leave any classes that you are not interested in blank (-).